Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Perhaps one reason why we are not more persistent in our prayers is that we do not focus on the spiritual welfare of those for whom we pray as we ought to.
 Yet that is a constant prayer need, a prayer need that we should never cease pleading, for others and ourselves.

-It is good and well to pray for healing when someone is sick, or for employment when someone needs work, or for the other material needs of life, but because we tend to focus on those things in prayer we often lose our persistence.
+It is good and well to pray for healing when someone is sick, or for employment when someone needs work, or for the other material needs of life.
+But because we tend to focus on those items in prayer we often lose our persistence.
 As those prayers are answered we no longer need to pray for them.
 Instead, they should become perpetual items of praise in our prayers, although they usually don’t.
 We are to be persistent, not only in asking for spiritual blessings, but also persistent in praising God through our prayers.

 In the context of this letter we understand that the apostle was writing to the Colossians because of the false teaching that they were receiving from some of their leaders.
 Some of the Colossian teachers were telling the believers that they needed more knowledge and wisdom than they had learned from Epaphras.